issacdowling/selfhostedsmarthomeguide/README.md

         speech("It's " + now.strftime('%I') + " " + now.strftime('%M') + " " + apm)
 ```

-Because of the interesitng methods of writing AM ("ey em") and PM ("pe yem"), this might not sound right if you use a different TTS voice to me.
+Because of the interesitng methods of writing AM ("ey em") and PM ("peey em"), this might not sound right if you use a different TTS voice to me.
 However, on the southern british female voice for larynx, they sound much better than the deault, and it now speaks in 12-hour.

 # Extras